Fountain

 Artist Statement

-I picked up the camera when I realized I wasn't enjoying the process of painting.
-I liked the idea of being a painter, but not the actual process.
-It took me many years to admit that I didn't want to be inside, alone, toiling away, cleaning brushes.
-After years of trying over and over with paint, I finally put the brushes down and turned to the camera.
-What I thought had been a failure actually turned out to be the beginning of enjoying the process of making art.
+I picked up the camera after realizing I wasn’t enjoying the process of painting.
+I liked the idea of being a painter, but not the actual experience—the solitude, the hours indoors, the endless cleanup of brushes.
+For years, I kept returning to painting, thinking I just needed to try harder.
+Eventually, I gave myself permission to let it go.
+What I had thought of as a failure turned out to be a turning point: the beginning of truly enjoying the process of making art.

-I believe the primary theme in my work is about connection.
-I endured, like so many of us, early childhood trauma that left me feeling numb and disconnected from myself, my feelings, my body, and thus the world around me.
-In my early 20ies I started healing from that trauma and began the slow process of coming back into my body.
-An unexpected gift of this process has been a profound re-connection with nature and a seemingly endless source of creative inspiration.
+The primary theme in my work is connection.
+Like many, I endured early childhood trauma that left me feeling numb and disconnected—from myself, my body, my emotions, and the world around me.
+In my early twenties, I began the slow, often painful work of healing.
+As I returned to my body, I also reconnected with nature—and in doing so, discovered a seemingly endless source of inspiration.